DelayKit

 dk.schedule("cleanup", { delay: "1h" })Renew before expiry

-Wait on async work by checking back periodically until it's ready — or until you give up.
+Wait on an async job by checking back periodically until it's done, or until you give up.
+Useful for Replicate predictions, OpenAI batch jobs, and Mux transcodes.

 Schedule every step of an onboarding or trial drip up front.
 Each handler checks current state when it fires.